saisampathb/AWSPortfolioWebsite/README.md

 # html-css-js
-Commiting all that code I learnt to built static websites to host them on S3
+Commiting all that code I learnt to build static websites to host them on S3 and route them using AWS Route53